airlock-presales/airlock-iam-helm-chart/README.md

   <img src="media/sandboxed_white.png" alt="sandboxed deployment" height="400">
 </p>

-For a production environment, it is paramount to be able to freely scale the customer-facing loginapp and transaction approval while, for example, there always must only be one replica of the service container.
+For a production environment, it is paramount to be able to freely scale the customer-facing loginapp and, potnetially also, transaction approval while, for example, there always must only be one replica of the service container.

-By the way, using the new YAML config format, configuration environments, and GitOps, config changes can also be easily and automatically distributed across your whole setup.
+By the way, using the new YAML config format, configuration environments, and GitOps, config changes can also be easily and automatically distributed across your whole setup, even with multiple deployments.

 ### Configuration

 Use the following settings in <code>values.yaml</code> to define your deployment layout:

     iam:
+      appDeploymentStrategy: single | multi
       apps:
         loginapp:
           enable: true | false
-          sandbox:
-            enable: true | false
         adminapp:
           enable: true | false
-          sandbox:
-            enable: true | false
         transactionApproval:
-          enable: true | false
-          sandbox:
           enable: true | false
         ...

 ## Instance directory